savonet/book/quickstart.md

 The first line says that the script should be executed by Liquidsoap.
 It begins by `#!` and then says that `/usr/bin/env` should be used in order to find the path for the `liquidsoap` executable.
-If you know its path (e.g. `/usr/bin/liquidsoap`) then you could also directly put it:
+If you know its complete path (e.g. `/usr/bin/liquidsoap`) you could also directly put it:

 ```liquidsoap
 #!/usr/bin/liquidsoap
 ```

 In the rest of the book, we will generally omit this first line, since it is always the same.
-The second line of `radio.liq`, is a comment: you can put whatever you want here as long as the line begins with `#`, it will not be taken in account.
+The second line of `radio.liq`, is a comment.
+You can put whatever you want here: as long as the line begins with `#`, it will not be taken in account.
 The last line is the actual program we already saw above.

 In order to execute the script, you should ensure that the program is executable